 5) Nello married Michilina Colavecchio on 10 May 1916.
 They had five children – Theodore, Matilda (who died in infancy, 19 days after her birth in 1919), Marjorie, Norma, and Rudolph.
 Lena’s sister Letizia married Domenic.

 8) You can find a lot of great photos of him.
-Relatives posted family images of him at various times of his life on Ancestry.com (including his wedding photo, above), and an effort to digitize images by Michigan State University to document the state’s history turned up a couple of great images of Tedeschi, including the one shown here with Babe Ruth who was on one of his barnstorming tours.
+Relatives posted family images of him at various times of his life on Ancestry.com (including his wedding photo, above), and an effort to digitize images by Michigan State University to document the state’s history turned up a couple of great images of Tedeschi, including the one shown here with Babe Ruth who was on one of his barnstorming tours in 1926.

 9) Tedeschi was inducted into the Upper Peninsula Sports Hall of Fame in 1993.